Gilles Caron: Biography

 Gilles Caron was born in Neuilly-sur-Seine, Hauts-de-Seine, France, of a Scottish mother and a French father, Edouard Caron, an insurance company manager.
 After the divorce of his parents in 1946, Caron spent 7 years in a boarding school in Argentières, Haute-Savoie.
 A keen horserider, Gilles Caron briefly embraced a career in horse racing, before moving to Paris where he attended the lycée Jeanson de Sailly.
 He then moved on to study journalism at the École des Hautes Études Internationales, still in Paris.

 He served his National Service in Algeria from 1959 as a paratrooper in the 3rd Marine Infantry Parachute Regiment (3e RPIMa).
 After nearly 2 years fighting a war he opposed, Caron refused to fight after the Generals' putsch, an aborted coup d'état attempted by 4 former French generals in April 1961.
-As a result, he spent 2 months in a military prison before finishing his military service in 1962.
+As a result, he spent 2 months in a military prison for insubordination before finishing his military service in 1962.

 After returning to Paris Gilles Caron married Marianne, a long-time friend.
 They had 2 daughters, Marjolaine (born 9 March 1963) and Clémentine (born 8 December 1967).